AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/downloads.md

 **Validator pack and definitions**

-The following file contains all the value sets, profiles, extensions, list of pages and urls, etc defined as part of this implementation guide:
+The following file contains the profiles and extensions described as part of this implementation guide:
 - [Validator Pack](validator.pack)

 In addition there are format specific definitions files: